msiemens/onenote.rs/README.md

 project focuses on bugfixes and compatibility.

-In addition to the publicly documented contents, this project also allows reading ink/handwriting content.
-Math/equation content is not supported (due to being _very_ undocumented).¹
+In addition to the publicly documented contents, this project also allows reading ink/handwriting content as well as math/equation content.

-<sub>¹ If you have reliable documentation or samples, contributions are welcome.</sub>

 ## Goals